laceycmccomas/bamazon/README.md

 Bamazon in an imaginary Amazon-like storefront CLI application that utilizes MySQL and Inquirer npm to take in orders from customers and deplete stock from the store's inventory.

+**Still need to add screenshots of my application